-Unless you've been in a coma for the last few years, you're aware of the reputation both Facebook and Google+ have for their ability to push impressive referral traffic numbers to Web sites that are optimized to perform well socially.
+Unless you've been in a coma for the better part of a decade, you're aware of the reputation that social media sites have for their ability to push impressive referral traffic numbers to websites.

-Now, if you've skipped optimizing your content with Open Graph Tags then this is the month you're going to tackle that project and thank us later!
-Because adding these tags is just too easy and it comes with too high of a return on your investment for you to afford to skip any longer.
+Now, if you've skipped setting up your Open Graph Tags then this is the month you're going to tackle that project and thank us later!
+Adding these tags is just too easy and it comes with too high of a return on your investment for you to afford to skip any longer.

 In this article we'll give a bit of an explanation of what Open Graph Tags are and then move quickly onto the real code examples.
 If you get lost or need some support, shoot us a note and we'll be happy to help you along.
 Now, let's get to it...